Quantifying sunspot group nesting with density-based unsupervised clustering: Results

 Figure~\ref{fig:dataset_comparison} shows the comparison of recovered nesting degrees across 28 matched time-latitude windows.
 Despite the area calibration, RGO systematically recovers higher nesting degrees.
 The datasets are strongly correlated ($r = 0.777$, $p < 10^{-6}$), demonstrating that both capture the same underlying nesting patterns.
 The relationship follows:

 with RMS scatter of 0.158.
-The slope less than unity indicates that the offset between datasets increases with nesting degree: at low $D$ values, the difference is smaller ($\sim 0.05$ at $D_{\rm KMAS} = 0.1$), while at high $D$ values it becomes substantial ($\sim 0.15$ at $D_{\rm KMAS} = 0.7$).
-This pattern is consistent across both cycles (Cycle 19: $r = 0.891$; Cycle 20: $r = 0.657$) and both hemispheres (N: mean bias $+0.140$; S: mean bias $+0.106$).
+The positive intercept implies that RGO systematically yields higher nesting degrees than KMAS over most of the observed range.
+The slope below unity indicates that the magnitude of this offset decreases with increasing nesting degree ($\sim 0.28$ at $D_{\rm KMAS} = 0.1$ and $\sim 0.07$ at $D_{\rm KMAS} = 0.7$).
+This pattern is consistent for both cycles (Cycle 19: $r = 0.891$; Cycle 20: $r = 0.657$) and both hemispheres (N: mean bias $+0.140$; S: mean bias $+0.106$).

+The weaker correlation in Cycle~20 (r = 0.657) compared to Cycle~19 (r = 0.891) suggests that systematic differences between the datasets might depend on the average activity level.
+During lower-activity periods (Cycle 20 as compared to 19), RGO's superior small-group detection may become more important for identifying weak or dispersed nests.
+Alternatively, this difference may partly reflect changes in KMAS observing procedures during its early operational phase following its start in 1955.

-RGO's superior completeness for smaller SGs enables better detection of weak or dispersed nesting structures, particularly important when overall nesting degree is high and many small groups cluster around large active regions.
+This completeness effect remains important even at high nesting degrees, where numerous small groups cluster around large active regions.
 Figure~\ref{fig:example_comparison} illustrates this effect for a representative window (Cycle 19, $15^\circ$--$20^\circ$ latitude): RGO identifies substantially more groups, resulting in higher recovered nesting degrees in both hemispheres ($D_{\rm RGO} = 0.768$ vs. $D_{\rm KMAS} = 0.663$ for the northern band).

 The strong correlation validates that our fixed-parameter DBSCAN methodology captures reproducible nesting patterns across independent observational programmes.
 For the combined analysis spanning 1874--2025, we use RGO data for Cycles 12--20 (1874--1976) and KMAS data for Cycles 19--25 (1954--2025).
 When comparing results across the transition, Eq.~(\ref{eq:rgo_kmas_calibration}) provides the empirical transformation between the two scales.